Caijiale7/Disease-Mapping/DISEASE_MAPPING_RULES.md

 ## Rule 3: Multiple disease mappings

-One indication may correspond to multiple internal diseases.
+Some disease entities may correspond to multiple possible internal diseases.

 Example: